We are excited to share some of the best family bikes rides in Kent and East Sussex!

 ♥ Explore a 2,000 acre forest at Bedgebury National Pinetum and Forest.
-There is 10km of family cycle track around this glorious forest and there are also adapted cycles available to hire for people with a disability or learning difficulties.
+There is 10km of family cycle track around this glorious forest that’s great for kids and their bikes and there are also adapted cycles available to hire for people with a disability or learning difficulties.
 Plus the option to stop off and enjoy the cafe and have a play in the various children’s playgrounds there!
-Update: The car park is currently open, but many other facilities, including the cafe, bike hire and some toilets, remain closed (May 2020).

 ♥ Hire a bike and have a family day out at Bewl Water or take your own bikes.
 Whichever you prefer.
 The 12.5 mile round route takes in a variety of forest paths, all weather track and quiet country lanes or if it seems like to far to go with younger kids, you can always cycle part of the way.
 You can read our blog post here about our cycle around the lake and a lovely pub which we stopped off at half-way (which at the moment is closed but will hopefully open soon).
 Visit the website for more details (and to check whether bike hire is open).
 Entry is £5 per car (pay and display).